eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 At this step, the consumer should be able to fetch the catalog from the provider and to see the contract offer generated from the resources that have been created.

-Once the catalog is available, to access the data, the provider should follow the following steps:
+Once the catalog is available, to access the data, the sample will go through:

 * Performing a contract negotiation with the provider
 * Performing a transfer